 The children of your domestic partner are eligible for coverage if they are U.S. citizens or legal residents, are under age 26 as of December 31 of the plan year that precedes the year for which coverage applies, and they are your domestic partner's:

 - Legally adopted children;

-- Any other child for whom your domestic partner is the legal guardian in accordance with the laws of the state in which he or she resides.
+- Any other children for whom your domestic partner is the legal guardian in accordance with the laws of the state in which he or she resides.

-You can cover your domestic partner's disabled child beyond age 26 if he or she was covered under the Plans before age 26 and became incapable of self-sustaining employment due to a disability while covered, in which case the eligible dependent may be eligible for coverage beyond such age.
+You can cover your domestic partner's disabled child beyond age 26 if he or she was covered under the Plans before age 26 and while covered became incapable of self-sustaining employment due to a disability, in which case the eligible dependent may be eligible for coverage beyond such age.